Pilaf: Iran

-Persian culinary terms referring to rice preparation are numerous and have found their way into the neighbouring languages: polow (rice cooked in broth while the grains remain separate, straining the half cooked rice before adding the broth and then "brewing"), chelow (white rice with separate grains), kateh (sticky rice) and tahchin (slow cooked rice, vegetables, and meat cooked in a specially designed dish).
-There are also varieties of different rice dishes with vegetables and herbs which are very popular among Iranians.
+Persian culinary terms referring to rice preparation are numerous and ancient and have influenced and found their way into the neighbouring languages: polow (from which the word "pilaf" is derived around the world; rice cooked in broth while the grains remain separate, straining the half cooked rice before adding the broth and then "brewing"), chelow (white rice with separate grains), kateh (sticky rice) and tahchin (slow cooked rice, vegetables, and meat cooked in a specially designed dish).
+One of the many unique ingredients used in Persian rice is saffron.
+There are a wide variety of Persian rice dishes (upto 100 dishes) with vegetables and herbs which are very popular among Iranians.

 There are four primary methods of cooking rice in Iran: